parisafro/bimsa/README.md

 # Bimsa
-This is a sample of insurance website named it 'Bimsa'
+This is a sample of insurance website that I named it 'Bimsa'

 # Bimsa Features